-- 67. The 2020 amendments to the Attorneyship Law of 1969 introduced two major changes to the system of governance of the legal profession in Turkey.
+- 68. The 2020 amendments to the Attorneyship Law of 1969 introduced two major changes to the system of governance of the legal profession in Turkey.
 First, they made it possible to create multiple bar associations in large provincial centres (instead of a single one, as before).
-Second, they changed the relative voting power of bar associations within the Union of the Turkish Bar Associations (the UTBA), thus reducing the influence of those that are large, and increasing that of small bar associations. - 68.
-The international human rights treaties do not specify how legal profession should be governed.
-However, they can be construed as requiring a robust degree of independence and professionalism of the lawyers.
+Second, they changed the relative voting power of bar associations within the Union of the Turkish Bar Associations (the UTBA), thus reducing the influence of those that are large, and increasing that of small bar associations. - 69.
+International human rights treaties do not specify how the legal profession should be governed.
+However, they should be construed as requiring a robust degree of independence and professionalism of lawyers.
 International soft law instruments develop these principles further.
 They promote the idea that the independence and professionalism of lawyers are best ensured through the creation of independent bar associations.
-They also proclaim the principle of "self-governance" of the legal profession, which implies that the bodies of bar association should be representative of their members, i.e. individual attorneys.
+They also proclaim the principle of "self-governance" of the legal profession, which implies that the bodies of bar association should be representative of their members, i.e. individual attorneys. - 70.
+The Turkish authorities identified certain flaws in the previously existing system.
+However, it is not clear to the Venice Commission how the new system will improve the quality of services provided by the UTBA or the BAs to the attorneys, and, eventually, by the attorneys to the general public. - 71.
+The Turkish authorities also asserted that currently existing bar associations in large cities are not really representative of their members, and that large bar associations unjustly dominate the General Assembly of the UTBA.
+The Venice Commission admits that it may be necessary to address this issue, but the solutions proposed by the 2020 amendments appear to have many drawbacks. - 72.
+Most importantly, there is a real risk that the creation of multiple bar associations in the same city, based on voluntary membership, will lead to further politicisation of the legal profession.
+This is incompatible with the neutral role which the attorneys should normally play.
+It will also endanger the independence of attorneys, which is implicitly required by the international human rights treaties, by the soft law standards and which is one of the requirements of the rule of law.